 Annual Networking Event: 21 November 2017

-The Centre's 2017 Networking and Research Update event, entitled Care across the continuum, from point-of-injury to recovery, will be held on 21 November.
+The Centre's 2017 Networking and Research Update event, entitled Care across the continuum, from point-of-injury to recovery, was held on 21 November.

 Location | South Kensington Campus, London SW7 2AZ, UK

-The 2017 annual networking event will take place at Imperial College London's South Kensington campus.
-If you have queries about the event in the meantime, please contact the centre at email@example.com.
+The 2017 annual networking event took place at Imperial College London's South Kensington campus.

 Full programme (2017) | Download